AliceO2Group/simulation/docs/mc-software-releases/README.md

 This page lists the current release for the MC software stack to be used in GRID productions.

-The current production release for MC is `O2PDPSuite::MC-prod-2025-v15-1`.
+The current production release for MC is `O2PDPSuite::MC-prod-2025-v16-1`. ([Release notes](https://github.com/sawenzel/MCReleasePrototype/blob/main/releases/release-notes/release-notes-O2PDPSuite%3A%3AMC-prod-2025-v16.md)

 ## Stable MC Software Releases